tytydraco/yessleep/out/My_Son_Keeps_Me_Locked_Away_in_a_Room.md

 Because now I know part of the truth about Mr. Jax.
 He's not real.
 He's a voice in Daniel's head.

+Or maybe Mr. Jax is real.

-But there's something else here too.
+I know there something else here too.
 Something that comes in the night.
 Something Daniel is afraid of.
 Something he's working for.
 Something that wants me.

 My tongue feels the pills I hid there.
 I spit them into my hand.
 Hold them tight.